stonebraker/lap/docs/v0.2/overview.md

 ## Verification Flow

-LAP verification establishes publisher-resource association through four sequential checks:
+LAP verification establishes publisher-resource association through three sequential checks:

+### 1. Resource Presence

+Confirms the Resource Attestation is accessible at the expected endpoint, demonstrating intent to distribute.
+Validates same-origin serving and URL matching.

-### 1. Resource Integrity
+### 2. Resource Integrity

 Verifies that the content bytes match what was attested by comparing SHA-256 hashes.

-### 2. Resource Origination

-Validates that the Resource Attestation comes from the same origin as the resource and matches the claimed URL.

-### 3. Resource Freshness

-Confirms the Resource Attestation is present and accessible, demonstrating ongoing server commitment.

-### 4. Publisher Resource Association
+### 3. Publisher Association

 Proves publisher control over the namespace containing the resource through a valid Namespace Attestation.

-**Verification succeeds** only when all four checks pass, providing proof of publisher-resource association.
+**Verification succeeds** only when all three checks pass, providing proof of publisher-resource association.

 **Verification fails** at the first failed check, with remaining checks skipped for efficiency.